 or "to expel evil spirits"

-Tuan, the judgment of the hexagrams, is a picture of a pig.
-Or that is what we are told.
+Tuan, the judgment of the hexagrams, is a picture of a boar.
 It is also part of the name of hex.33, withdrawing.
 In 33 the pig has to do with sacrificing.
-By withdrawing one sacrifices all those nice things of the world 'out there'.
+When one withdraws, one sacrifices all those nice things of the world 'out there'.
 But one also gets rid of everything which keeps one from being oneself.

 The old oracle bone character does look like a pig - with some imagination.
 But for those who have experience with pigs, it does show one.
-Screaming, wriggling, big ears, and the one at right with a big belly or maybe many nipples.
+Screaming, wriggling, big ears, and the one at right with many tits or nipples.

 11: Mount Tai: small proceeds, great comes up.
 Auspicious.
 Expansion.

 47: Confined, expansion - determination.
 Great people auspicious.
 No fault.
 Words are not believed.

 In hex.11 an expectation of better times coming along.
 No further specific advice.

 In hex.47 advice to divine and to act on what the spirits tell you, and to look for great people, and also a warning that words will not be believed.